Eastern University, Sri Lanka: Trincomalee Campus

 In its formative years the Trincomalee Campus functioned as an Affiliated University College (AUC) operating under the umbrella of affiliated colleges funded by the University Grants Commission in the early nineties to help those to whom the conventional universities closed their doors.
 The Trincomalee Affiliated University College, in its turn, conducted two diploma programmes viz.
 Diploma in English and Diploma in Accountancy and Finance, the former under the supervision of the University of Sri Jayawardenepura and the latter under the supervision of the Eastern University, Sri Lanka.

 When the affiliated university college system was abolished, Trincomalee AUC found itself vested with the Eastern University and the two-degree programmes initially conducted here then under two different faculties of the Eastern University, Sri Lanka had as their fortunate forerunners the diploma holders of the AUC.
 Subsequently, this college was got its identity as Trincomalee Campus of the Eastern University, Sri Lanka through a gazette notification from mid 2001 with provision for two faculties, Faculty of Communication & Business Studies and Faculty of Applied Science.
 From the year 2008 onwards the discipline of siddha medicine is also introduced as a discipline under the direct purview of the Rector of the Campus.

 The present rector of the campus is Prof (Mrs).Chandravathany G Devadason.

 Faculty of Applied Sciences

-The Faculty of Applied Sciences of Trincomalee Campus consists of two departments, namely, Department of Computer Science and Department of Physical Science and offers degree of Bachelor of Science in Computer Science and Bachelor of Science in Applied Physics and Electronics.
-The heads of these departments are Mr. S. Thadchanamoorthy and Mr. K. Balashangar respectively.
-The present dean of the faulty is Mr. S. Loheeswaran..
+The Faculty of Applied Sciences of Trincomalee Campus consists of two departments, namely, Department of Computer Science and Department of Physical Science and offers degree of Bachelor of Science in Computer Science and Bachelor of Science in Applied Physics and Electronics respectively.
+The heads of these departments are Mrs. T. Thanushya and Mr. K. Balashangar respectively.
+The present dean of the faulty is Mr. S. Thadchanamoorthy.